-Macedonian public debt department finds a trusted partner in the World Bank Treasury to support their efforts for developing their human capital.
+North Macedonian public debt department finds a trusted partner in the World Bank Treasury to support their efforts for developing their human capital.

-Macedonian PDD requested to join the Government Debt and Risk Management (GDRM) program in November 2016, a World Bank Treasury initiative sponsored by the Swiss State Secretariat for Economic Affairs (SECO), that provides technical assistance to middle-income countries (MICs) to improve resilience to financial shocks.
+North Macedonian PDD requested to join the Government Debt and Risk Management (GDRM) program in November 2016, a World Bank Treasury initiative sponsored by the Swiss State Secretariat for Economic Affairs (SECO), that provides technical assistance to middle-income countries (MICs) to improve resilience to financial shocks.

 Joint program development

 After an assessment, GDRM-PDD joint team agreed on the components they wanted to tackle during the next five years, to bring the Macedonian PDD on par with sound practice.
-“Six major reform components within a period of five years might seem ambitious, but not for the Macedonian PDD team.” said Rodrigo Cabral, Senior Financial Officer and FYR Macedonia Task Team Leader, World Bank Treasury.
+“Six major reform components within a period of five years might seem ambitious, but not for the Macedonian PDD team.” said Rodrigo Cabral, Senior Financial Officer and North Macedonia Task Team Leader, World Bank Treasury.
 “Typically, countries tackle one component at a time, because of the limited human capacity and having to handle reforms on top of their day-to-day operational work.
-But with FYR Macedonia, it is different.
+But with North Macedonia, it is different.
 There is an understanding within the technical team to improve from within.”

-FYR Macedonia makes progress in record time.
+North Macedonia makes progress in record time.

-The FYR Macedonia-GDRM joint team started work on the Debt Management Strategy, with a training in January 2017, to build the public debt department’s technical capacity for sound cost and risk analysis.
+North Macedonia-GDRM joint team started work on the Debt Management Strategy, with a training in January 2017, to build the public debt department’s technical capacity for sound cost and risk analysis.

-· They immediately started work on two other components: amending the public debt management law and improving the domestic market for government securities.
+- They immediately started work on two other components: amending the public debt management law and improving the domestic market for government securities.

-· With GDRM Program’s support, the PDD is on target with passing the revision of the public debt management law through the parliament by end 2018, a record time for any country to revise primary legislation.
+- With GDRM Program’s support, the PDD is on target with passing the revision of the public debt management law through the parliament by end 2018, a record time for any country to revise primary legislation.

 - The IT component work will also start in 2018, while the joint teams will continue improving the Debt Management Strategy every year until it becomes on par with sound practice.